-1 A pump track is a closed circuit of rollers (small hills) and banked curves that cyclists (or skateboarders) ride, generating momentum and movement by performing up and down body movements, instead of pedaling, to move around the track.
+&lt;sup>1A pump track is a closed circuit of rollers (small hills) and banked curves that cyclists ride, generating momentum and movement by performing up and down body movements, instead of pedaling, to move around the track.
 They can be constructed from concrete, asphalt, or packed dirt.